 Ensure you attend the court case as scheduled.
 Failure to do so will mean you “losing” the case and judgment will be given against you.
 The next step that follows will be a “warrant” of arrest can be issued against you.

 At times, a summons that is issued is “open”.
 In such a case, the driver is provided the choice to either “pay the summons” (compound) or elect to be hauled to court”.
 The choice remains with you.
-My advice is, don’t make any no nonsense decision and pay up the compound!
+My advice is, pay up the compound!